Logistics play a crucial role in the sustainability movement

 Fuel efficiency, CO2 emissions and personal skills related to sustainability.
 All these are KPI’s that the respondents are using to track the effectiveness of their overall sustainability program.

 Others but less common KPI’s are electricity use, nitrogen oxides and recycling efforts.

-Looking at the different industries of the survey the automotive industry was found to be the front runner with 93% of supply chain professionals in that industry noting an increased commitment to sustainability.
-Which properly doesn’t come as a big surprise, since there has been a public pressure for more sustainable solutions for this industry.
+Looking at the different industries of the survey the automotive industry was found to be the front runner with 93 percent of supply chain professionals noting an increased commitment to sustainability.
+This properly doesn’t come as a big surprise, since there has been a public pressure for more sustainable solutions in this industry.

-Coming behind the automotive industry is the food & beverage, industrial goods and technology industries.
+After the automotive industry comes food & beverage, industrial goods and technology industries.